promptfoo/promptfoo/site/docs/red-team/configuration.md

 ### Available Methods

 - `jailbreak`: Generates jailbreak attempts for harmful prompts.
 If `harmful` plugins are not present, this method will automatically include them.
 - `prompt-injection`: Creates prompt injection test cases based on harmful prompts.
-If `harmful` or `pii` plugins are not present, this method will automatically include them.
+If `harmful` plugins are not present, this method will automatically include them.
 - `experimental-jailbreak`: Applies experimental jailbreak techniques to all test cases, not just harmful ones.

 ### Method Specification